mcserverhosting-net/scoop/Linux-And-Mac.md

-Applicable for Linux distribution Debian and its derivatives.
+Applicable for Linux distribution Debian and its derivatives, as well as Mac.

 Contribution by Kneelawk#0623 on Discord.